-The Pointe-au-Père Lighthouse played a primordial role in the history of navigation on the St. Lawrence River.
-The existing lighthouse, built in 1909, is the third to be built on the site and is the second tallest in Canada.
+The Pointe-au-Père Lighthouse played a primary role in the history of navigation on the St. Lawrence River.
+The existing lighthouse, built in 1909, is the third to be built on the site and the second tallest in Canada.
 The Pointe-au-Père Lighthouse celebrated its centennial in 2009.

 Accompanied by an interpreter guide, climb to the top of this unusual structure and take in the view of the St. Lawrence.
-Explore the exhibits in the lighthouse keeper’s house and the foghorn shed.
+Explore the exhibits in the lightkeeper’s house and the foghorn shed.

-, the only submarine open to the public in Canada, and the Empress of Ireland Pavilion, which commemorates this maritime tragedy through a 3D multimedia show as well as an exhibit of artefacts rescued from the wreck.
+Also visit the Onondaga, the only submarine open to the public in Canada, and the Empress of Ireland Museum, which commemorates this maritime tragedy through a multimedia show as well as a large exhibit of artefacts rescued from the wreck.